openshift-evangelists/kbe/content/page/nodes.md

 +++
 title = "Nodes"
-subtitle = "Kubernetes nodes by example" date = "2017-04-27"
+subtitle = "Kubernetes nodes by example" date = "2019-02-28"
 url = "/nodes/"
 +++

-In Kubernetes, the nodes are the worker machines where your pods run.

-As a developer you typically don't deal with nodes, however as an admin you might want to familiarize yourself with node [operations](https://kubernetes.io/docs/concepts/nodes/node/).
+In Kubernetes, nodes are the (virtual) machines where your workloads in shape of pods run.
+As a developer you typically don't deal with nodes directly, however as an admin you might want to familiarize yourself with node [operations](https://kubernetes.io/docs/concepts/nodes/node/).

 To list available nodes in your cluster (note that the output will depend on the environment